How to Become a Registered Health Information Technician (RHIT)

 Rasmussen University

-Rasmussen University offers an online associate’s degree in health information technician (HIT) providing students with advanced skills in revenue cycle management, information policy, healthcare technologies, data management, and more.
-Preparing students for entry-level roles in the field, this associate degree perfectly positions them to transfer credits and complete Rasmussen University’s health information management bachelor’s degree.
+Rasmussen University offers an online associate’s degree in health information technician (HIT), which provides students with advanced skills in revenue cycle management, information policy, healthcare technologies, data management, and more.
+This associate degree prepares students for entry-level roles in the field and perfectly positions them to transfer credits and complete Rasmussen University’s health information management bachelor’s degree.

-Consisting of 90 credits, the program includes courses in introduction to health information management; revenue cycle management; management and leadership in health information; healthcare statistics and data management; healthcare technologies; and data analytics and informatics in healthcare.
+The 90-credit program includes courses in introduction to health information management, revenue cycle management, management and leadership in health information, healthcare statistics and data management, healthcare technologies, and data analytics and informatics in healthcare.

-On successful completion of the program, graduates can take up roles such as health information technicians; medical coders; electronic health records (EHR) specialists; patient care coordinators; and compliance auditors.
+After successfully completing the program, graduates can take up roles such as health information technicians, medical coders, electronic health records (EHR) specialists, patient care coordinators, and compliance auditors.

 • Location: Bloomington, MN